pymc-devs/pytensor/doc/library/config.rst

     Allow garbage collection inside of :class:`Scan` :class:`Op`\s.

-    If :attr:`config.allow_gc` is ``True``, but :attr:`config.scan__allow_gc` is ``False``, then Aesara will perform garbage collection during the inner operations of a :class:`Scan` after each iterations.
+    If :attr:`config.allow_gc` is ``True``, but :attr:`config.scan__allow_gc` is ``False``, then Pytensor will perform garbage collection during the inner operations of a :class:`Scan` after each iterations.

 .. attribute:: cycle_detection